Neck pain – the causes and how to prevent it

 Causes of neck pain

-Your neck pain might only last a few weeks, and there are things you can do yourself to ease it, such as resting your neck and taking painkillers.
-But if it doesn’t go away, see a doctor who will check you over to rule out other conditions, such as:
+If you have neck pain and it doesn’t go away, see a doctor who will check you over to rule out other conditions, such as:

-If you’ve pulled a muscle in your neck, or torn a tendon, it’ll be called a neck strain.
-Whereas a neck sprain is where you’ve injured the ligament.
-They both feel painful and are in the same area, usually at the back of the neck, upper back, or shoulder.
+If you’ve pulled a muscle in your neck, it’s called neck strain.
+You’ll usually experience pain at the back of the neck, upper back, or shoulder.

 Symptoms include Footnote [1]: